Jeffery Taubenberger: Spanish flu

-From serum tests of people who had witnessed the Spanish flu it was known that the virus had to belong to the H1N1 subtype.
-The team looked at all available sequences of influenza genes of this subtype to find out whether there were any parts of a given gene which were virtually identical.
-These were turned into primers.
-The first aim was to clarify whether any fragments of the flu virus were left in the tissue samples at all.
-The laboratory work was mostly done by Ann Reid and for more than a year she did not find anything.
-On 23 July 1996 Amy Krafft, whom she had turned to for help, got a positive result on a case from the 1957 influenza pandemic.
-That success led Reid to test more cases from 1918, with an eventual positive signal from tissue belonging to an army private named Roscoe Vaughan, who had died on 26 September 1918 at Camp Jackson, South Carolina from a pneumonia of the left lung.
-His right lung seems to have been a few days behind in the progression of the disease, so that the virus was still present on this side when he died.
+The first aim was to clarify whether any fragments of the flu virus were left in the tissue samples.
+The laboratory work was mostly done by Ann Reid and for more than a year she found nothing.
+On July 23, 1996 Amy Krafft, whom she had turned to for help, got a positive result on a case from the 1957 influenza pandemic.
+That success led Reid to test more cases from 1918, with an eventual positive signal from tissue belonging to army private Roscoe Vaughan, who had died on 26 September 1918 at Camp Jackson, South Carolina from a pneumonia of the left lung.
+His right lung seems to have lagged a few days behind in the progression of the disease, so that the virus was still present there when he died.

 The sequence of a matrix gene did not match any known sequence exactly, so that a contaminant could be ruled out.
 In all, Taubenberger's team isolated nine fragments of viral RNA from five different genes.
 They decided to send their first publication to Nature, but the editors rejected the paper without even mailing it to experts for peer review.
-Science was sceptical too at first, but eventually published what amounted to about 15 percent of the haemagglutinin gene as well as small fragments of the four other genes on 21 March 1997.
+Science was skeptical too at first, but eventually published what amounted to about 15 percent of the haemagglutinin gene as well as small fragments of the four other genes on 21 March 1997.
 By the summer of 1997 the team had the full sequence of the haemagglutinin.
-At this point the problem arose that they had used up half the tissue available from Private Roscoe Vaughan for this one gene.
+At this point the problem arose that they had used up half of Vaughan's available tissue for this one gene.
 It seemed most probable that all ten genes of the 1918 virus could not be sequenced from the available material.
-(In September 1997 tissue from a private called James Downs, who succumbed to influenza at Camp Upton, New York, turned out positive as well.)
+(In September 1997 tissue from private James Downs, who succumbed to influenza at Camp Upton, New York, turned out positive as well.)